Emergency-Response-Demo/erdemo.io/gettingstarted.md

      If the process diagram appears as above, then wait another twenty seconds or so.
 The process instance will re-awaken at the expiration of the timer node and re-attempt assignment of a eligible responder to an evacuee.

      It could also be the case that none of your existing responders meet the requirements of the incidents. ie; none of the responders have sufficient boat capacity or do not offer the medical attention needed.
-This problem can typically be resolved by simply generating additional new responders (as per the *disaster-simulator* console discussed in [](/admin_consoles.md) ).
+This problem can typically be resolved by simply generating additional new responders (as per the [*disaster-simulator* web console](/admin_consoles.md) ).
 3. **Responders Do Not Seem to Move**
    - **Symptom:**
      The Responder has been assigned a mission and even the process diagram appears when clicking the pickup point.